Nissemanen/frukt/README.md

 ### Character
 a `char` is a single UTF-8 encoded letter or symbol.
 It's better to use than a string in the case you only need one character.
 ### String
-A string is a list of characters, you can use them for easy debugging or showing information to someone using the script.
+A `str` is a list of characters, you can use them for easy debugging or showing information to someone using the script.

 strings are made with two quotation marks (both double and single works)
 ```python